 - Students may browse an advisor’s calendar up to 3 weeks ahead and choose an open time slot.

 - If a student has a class that conflicts with an advisor’s appointment blocks, no availability will show for that block of time.

 - Students may also check an advisor’s drop-in times by clicking “View Drop Ins” at the bottom of the page.

 - Before confirming your appointment, please leave a comment describing what you need to discuss with your advisor.
 The more details you provide, the more prepared your advisor will be for you.

 Schedule by phone: 617.373.3980

-If leaving a voicemail, please also provide your name, NUID, and your phone number.
+If leaving a voicemail, please leave a message about the reason for your call and include your name, NUID and phone number.
 A front desk worker will call you back shortly to schedule an appointment.

 Each CSSH student has an academic advisor, an Undergraduate Program Director, and a co-op coordinator.

 Generally, questions regarding registration, core requirements, long-term academic planning, study abroad, outstanding transfer credit or leaves of absence should be directed to an academic advisor.

 Students talk to their Undergraduate Program Director about a variety of topics including research opportunities, courses in the major, involvement within the department, career opportunities.
 Students can contact their Undergraduate Program Director by calling them or stopping by the department office.
 Click here for a list of Undergraduate Program Directors.